timka1982/ebot7/README.md

 land on the page without knowing precisely what they are looking for.
 To guide this visitor we will show a list of predefined tags which are most frequently searched/visited.
-The visitor will click on the first tag he sees as related to his problem and then choose ever more fine-grained tags until he reaches his final topic/piece of information he is searching for.*
+The visitor will click on the first tag he sees as related to his problem and then choose ever more fine-grained tags until they reaches their final topic/piece of information they are searching for.*

 Here are some screenshots to show this behaviour, initially we start with an